pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/esc/_index.md

 ## Conceptual Overview of Environments

-Go deeper on what [ESC environments](/docs/concepts/environments/) can do.
+Go deeper on how environments can be managed using [Pulumi ESC](/docs/concepts/environments/).

 ## Getting Started with Pulumi ESC